At Blake Academy we are committed to keeping all students safe. Click here to learn about measures to help prevent the spread of the Zika virus.

 The School Public Accountability Report is now available.
 Click here to learn how Blake Academy compares with the district and state averages.

-Starting last year all students in Florida in 3rd – 12 grade began taking the FSA exam.
-You should have received a score for your child from the testing last school year.
+Starting in the 2014-15 school year all 3rd – 12 grade students in Florida began taking the FSA exam.
+You can pick up a score report at Blake Academy for your child from the testing last school year.

 Click here for help understanding your child’s FSA score.

 Click here to find testing dates, end of course and end of year exam information and resources to help your child get ready for the FSA test.

 In an effort to minimize distractions and increase learning, this year at Blake all cell phones and other electronic devices are to be away in a backpack while on campus.
 Electronics may be used for educational purposes during class if the teacher has allowed it.
 Any emergency communications can be made by calling the office.

 Find out everything you need to know about what your child is doing at school in one easy place, the parent portal.
 Already signed up for the Parent Portal?
 Click here to log in.
 Need to get signed up?
 Click here for the Parent_Portal_PIN_Request_Form.
 Want to learn more?
 Click here.